-Eight religious sisters died of Covid-19 at a Wisconsin facility within a week
+Eight nuns died of Covid-19 at a Wisconsin facility within a week

 "We're being extra careful in terms of getting their meals in rooms and they can't congregate together," Sciano told the affiliate.
 "More testing, being tested twice a week for the virus."

-Among the sisters lost to the virus was Sister Rose Feess, who was known for her "teaching skill, especially her attention to grammar and writing, her faith, her sharp wit and her love of cats," the Notre Dame School of Milwaukee wrote in a Facebook post.
+Among the nuns lost to the virus was Sister Rose Feess, who was known for her "teaching skill, especially her attention to grammar and writing, her faith, her sharp wit and her love of cats," the Notre Dame School of Milwaukee wrote in a Facebook post.

 Another, Sister Lillia Langreck, had been "heavily involved in racial and social justice efforts" for the past 60 years, according to the affiliate, including the Milwaukee marches for fair houses and integrated busing.